amardeepmsingh/bronze/_texts/georgia_douglas_johnson_bronze_1922.md

 ## LAOCOÖN

 - This spirit-choking atmosphere
--        With deadly serpent-coil
+- {:.indent-3}With deadly serpent-coil
 - Entwines my soaring-upwardness
--        And chains me to the soil,
+- {:.indent-3}And chains me to the soil,
 - Where'er I seek with eager stride
--        To gain yon gleaming height,
+- {:.indent-3}To gain yon gleaming height,
 - These noisesome fetters coil aloft
--        And snare my buoyant flight.
+- {:.indent-3}And snare my buoyant flight.

 - O, why these aspirations bold,
--        These rigours of desire.
+- {:.indent-3}These rigours of desire.
 - That surge within so ceaselessly
--        Like living tongues of fire?
+- {:.indent-3}Like living tongues of fire?
 - And why these glowing forms of hope
--        That scintillate and shine,
+- {:.indent-3}That scintillate and shine,
 - If naught of all that burnished dream
--        Can evermore be mine?
+- {:.indent-3}Can evermore be mine?
 - It cannot be, fate does not mock,
--        And man's untoward decree
+- {:.indent-3}And man's untoward decree
 - Shall not forever thus confine
--        My life's entirety,
+- {:.indent-3}My life's entirety,
 - My every fibre fierce rebels
--        Against this servile role,
+- {:.indent-3}Against this servile role,
 - And all my being broods to break
--        This death-grip from my soul!
+- {:.indent-3}This death-grip from my soul!

 ---